dalibo/emaj/docs/en/webUsage.rst

 Three types of statistics can be produced:

 * a number of changes estimate for each table,
-* a precise numbering of changes per table, statement type (INSERT/UPDATE/DELETE/TRUNCATE) and role,
+* a number of increments estimate and properties changes per sequence,
-* a number of increments estimate and properties changes per sequence.
+* a precise numbering of changes per table, statement type (INSERT/UPDATE/DELETE/TRUNCATE) and role.

 The figure below shows an example of detailed statistics for tables.